Skip to main content

 A lead scoring system is the operational setup that makes lead scoring usable.

-It connects data sources, CRM fields, scoring rules, thresholds, routing logic, automation, reporting, and ownership so lead scores can trigger real actions.
+It connects data sources, CRM fields, scoring rules, thresholds, routing logic, automation, reporting, and ownership so scores can trigger real actions.

 Lead Nurturing